Guides to Caravanning

 It is recommended that you carry spare parts such as hoses, belts, fuses, gas filters, and light bulbs.

-NOTE: Make sure your motorhome is properly serviced per your owner’s manual prior to the event.
-Do not expect your tailender to service your motorhome upon arriving at the rendezvous campground.
+NOTE: Make sure your RV is properly serviced per your owner’s manual prior to the event.
+Do not expect your tailender to service your RV upon arriving at the rendezvous campground.